 Our affordable and reliable Critical Illness Insurance helps to pay bills related to living expenses or recovery expenses that emerge due to a critical illness.
 In addition, you’ll also be able to earn up to 2,000 Hudsons’s Bay Rewards points upon enrollment, and another 4,000 points for paying your premium during your annual renewal.¹

 Critical Illness Insurance is offered by Hudson’s Bay Financial Services and is underwritten by Chubb Life Insurance Company of Canada (“Chubb Life”).
 This information is for general information purposes only.
 Actual coverage is determined by the facts and circumstances of the particular loss and the terms and conditions of the policy as issued.

 Chubb Life is part of the Chubb Group of companies.
 With operations in 54 countries, Chubb provides commercial and personal property and casualty insurance, personal accident and supplemental health insurance, reinsurance and life insurance to a diverse group of clients.
 Chubb Limited, the parent company of Chubb, is listed on the New York Stock Exchange (NYSE: CB) and is a component of the S&P 500 index.

-1) Earn 2,000 Hudson’s Bay Rewards points at enrolment and 4,000 Rewards points annually when you use a valid Canadian credit card to pay your premiums on a monthly basis.
+1) Earn 2,000 Hudson’s Bay Rewards points at enrolment and 4,000 Rewards points annually when you pay your premiums on a monthly basis.